52-73/TerminalTrig/README.md

 Can't really be bothered to explain what's going on exactly right now, you'll probably be able to work it out anyway.
 In essence, it:
--Iterates through the specified width and height values, where $x$ values are columns and $y$ values are rows -Prints an ASCII character or a space based on the inequality of $y<=f(x)$, meaning ASCII values are only printed where the inequality is `true`
+-Iterates through the specified width and height values, where $x$ values are columns and $y$ values are rows -Prints an lighter or darker ASCII character based on the inequality of $y<=f(x)$, creating a contrast between sides of the equation
+-Can optionally leaves spaces on the exact line of the equation, to outline where it is, though due to the limited precision of ASCII characters, this only works so well
 -Prints a gradient of ASCII characters based on the current point's $(x, y)$ coordinates -and randomises the gradient by picking a random ASCII character from the 3 nearest the brightness of the originally predicted ASCII character in the previous bullet, giving a randomised, yet still clearly calculated feel.